-In addition to the three courses that are required for all Ph.D. students in the department- Method and Theory I & II and the Interdisciplinary Seminar - Dual-track students must fulfill all the required coursework from each of the two areas they choose.
-In order to ensure that the academic and formal requirements are met, the students in the Dual-track option must closely consult his/her mentor/supervisor and the graduate coordinator.
+In addition to the three courses that are required for all Ph.D. students in the department- Method and Theory I & II and the Interdisciplinary Seminar - Dual-track students must take courses in each of the two areas they choose.
+We require students to take at least two core courses in each field, corresponding to the qualifying exams they will take.
+We encourage students to take additional core courses in both fields if possible.
+In order to ensure that the academic and formal requirements are met, the students in the Dual-track option must closely consult their mentor/supervisor and the graduate coordinator.